An Ultimate Guide to 2025 DELF & DALF Exam

 (v) DELF Pro

 The target audience is professionals and adults in a work context.
-There are 4 levels of DELF Pro — A1, A2, B1, and B2.
+DELF Pro has four levels: A1, A2, B1, and B2.

 They developed these exams for individuals to measure their ability to use French in work-related situations.
 It is for learners who wish to integrate into the environment of the French-speaking world.